bamdaa/outline-bridge-server/README.md

 ### V2Ray as Bridge Server

-The bridge server will be inserted between clients and a server to connect the clients to the server in networks where this direct connection is not possible/safe/stable.
+The bridge server acts as an intermediary between clients and a server, facilitating the connection between the two in cases where a direct, secure, or stable connection is not feasible.
-It runs a V2Ray proxy to pass the incoming Shadowsocks traffic (TCP and UDP) from clients to the Outline server.
+It operates a V2Ray proxy to efficiently transmit incoming Shadowsocks traffic (both TCP and UDP) from clients to the Outline server.

 The bridge server changes the flow as below.